sonyarianto/imaginative-go/README.md

 Imaginative Go is a website that created with Go lang.
 It contains many go lang working samples that for web and non-web application.
 It demonstrate what Go lang can achieve.
 You can contribute!

+> I believe that the best way to learn new programming language is by directly implement the knowledge into a project.<br>
+> -- Sony Arianto Kurniawan, Imaginative Go Project Maintainer

-We believe that the best way to learn new programming language is by directly implement the knowledge into a project.
-This imaginative project will show doing web application in Go language as well as other samples that not related to web.
-We don't use any framework and forgive us if the code still not efficient or optimal, since this project will just give you an idea how to achieve something in Go language.
+This imaginative project will show doing web application in Go lang as well as other samples that not related to web.
+We don't use any framework and forgive us if the code still not efficient or optimal, since it just give you an idea how to achieve something in Go lang.

 ## Why Imaginative Go?
 - Ideas about achieve something with Go language
-- Plenty of working code samples
+- Plenty of working code samples (awwww, currently still not plenty, relaxxx mann)
-- Easy to run (with or without Docker, personally I prefer with Docker)
+- Easy to run in local (with Docker)
 - You can contribute

-## Requirements
+## Requirements (Optional)
 - Docker Engine (version 17.03.0 or later)
 - Docker Compose (version 1.22.0 or later)